IBM/aspera-cli/README.md

 So, the key file will be read only at execution time, but not be embedded in the configuration file.

+### Options evaluation order

+Some options are global, some options are available only for some plugins. (the plugin is the first level command).

 Options are loaded using this algorithm:

-* if option '--preset=xxxx' is specified (or -Pxxxx), this reads the [option preset](#lprt) specified from the configuration file.
-    * else if option --no-default (or -N) is specified, then dont load default
+* If option `--no-default` (or `-N`) is specified, then no default value is loaded is loaded for the plugin
-    * else it looks for the name of the default [option preset](#lprt) in section "default" and loads it
+* else it looks for the name of the plugin as key in section `default`, the value is the name of the default [option preset](#lprt) for it, and loads it.
+* If option `--preset=<name or extended value hash>` is specified (or `-Pxxxx`), this reads the [option preset](#lprt) specified from the configuration file, or of the value is a Hash, it uses it as options values.
-* environment variables are evaluated
+* Environment variables are evaluated
-* command line options are evaluated
+* Command line options are evaluated

 Parameters are evaluated in the order of command line.

-To avoid loading the default [option preset](#lprt) for a plugin, just specify a non existing configuration: `-Pnone`
+To avoid loading the default [option preset](#lprt) for a plugin, use: `-N`

 On command line, words in parameter names are separated by a dash, in configuration file, separator is an underscore.
 E.g. --xxx-yyy  on command line gives xxx_yyy in configuration file.

-Note: before version 0.4.5, some keys could be ruby symbols, from 0.4.5 all keys are strings.
-To convert olver versions, remove the leading ":" in front of keys.

-The main plugin name is *config*, so it is possible to define a default [option preset](#lprt) for the main plugin with:
+The main plugin name is `config`, so it is possible to define a default [option preset](#lprt) for the main plugin with:

 ```
 $ ascli config id cli_default set interactive no